DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 Candidates are asked to add at least one undergraduate degree.
 The options are:

 - UK degree
-- Non-UK degree
+- non-UK degree

 #### UK degree

 Candidates are asked to enter:

-- degree type, for example, “BSc Bachelor of Science”
+- degree type - for example, “BSc Bachelor of Science”
 - subject
 - institution
 - whether they have completed the degree